Partnering To Build A Successful Community

 William Carr joined Grinsfelder Associates Architects, Inc. in 2002 immediately after graduating from the College of Architecture and Planning at Ball State University.
 Among the many hats he wears, Bill’s primary role is that of lead designer for the firm.
 Some recent projects that he is most proud of are the Afdent Dental Facility, Renaissance Pointe YMCA, and Visiting Nurse Community Grief Center, all located in Fort Wayne, Indiana.

-Bill’s design skills have also been paramount in attaining some of the firm’s most recent high-profile projects; both the Visiting Nurse Community Grief Center and Fort Wayne Catholic Cemetery Funeral Home were awarded to Grinsfelder Associates Architects, Inc. after Bill’s designs were chosen over those of other local architects.
+Bill’s design skills have also been paramount in attaining some of the firm’s most recent high-profile projects; both the Visiting Nurse Community Grief Center and Divine Mercy Funeral Home at the Catholic Cemetery were awarded to Grinsfelder Associates Architects, Inc. after Bill’s designs were chosen over those of other local architects.

 In addition to his passion for design, Bill enjoys giving back to the community through service to the local Junior Achievement agency.
 Bill serves as a classroom volunteer to teach a variety of middle school programs, as well as participating in Junior Achievement’s Biztown and Job Exploration Day programs.